yyli28/d2mr-assessment-yyli28/research-assessment.md

     1. Uses ate least 2 unique `forcats` functions or one function in 2 unique contexts (with different purposes)
     2. Uses `forcats` functions in a data transformation pipeline
+    - NOTE: Though they are base R functions, `factor()` and `levels()` can be used to meet this objective as long as they are used in a way that demonstrates the same skills as `forcats` functions, which should involve including optional arguments

         -   [ ] Objective attempt
         -   [ ] Objective met